To the north of the town is the estate of Chilton Lodge, the present house dating from 1795-1800.

 The Pearce's paid for Church House (Croft Hall), St John's Mission Hall and Hungerford Newtown School.

 Sadly, having been MP for Plymouth in 1892-95, and a JP for Berkshire and Wiltshire, and having finally married in 1905, Sir William died in 1907 at the age of 46 years and without heirs.
+Follow this for much more on Sir William Pearce.

 The 1908 sale - the Ward Family:

 The estate was offered for sale in 1908 - 2,330 acres, including eight farms and 73 separate dwellings.
 There is a detailed sale catalogue (including map) which includes information on all the properties.
+Follow this link for the Chilton Lodge Estate Sale Catalogue, 5 May 1908 (pdf).

-It was purchased at the sale on 5 May 1908 for £45,000 by The Right Hon Mr and Mrs Whitelaw Reid as a wedding present for their daughter Jean Templeton Reid and hew new husband the Hon John Ward.
+It was purchased at the sale on 5 May 1908 for £45,000 by The Right Hon Mr and Mrs Whitelaw Reid as a wedding present for their daughter Jean Templeton Reid and her new husband the Hon John Ward.
 Mr Whitelaw Reid was at the time the American Ambassador to the Court of St James.
 Mrs Whitelaw Reid was originally Miss Elizabeth Mills and hailed from the San Francisco area where her father, DO Mills, himself originally from Buffalo, New York, had established the first bank in California in the years after the Gold Rush.
 [There is still a Mills Building in down-town SF, one of the few pre-earthquake large buildings to survive, the main tenant now being the Pacific Stock Exchange.]

 The estate has been owned by the Ward family since 1908.